-Ride for the Karoo is a trek across some of South Africa’s harshest and most beautiful landscapes to oppose hydraulic fracking in the Karoo.
-A journey that will see a team of local cyclists and environmental activists visit 9 Karoo towns while traversing the mostly gravel roads that link passes to valleys to plains, where only the most resilient of life survives.
-This fundraising effort combines the making of a documentary film with supporting and recognising the efforts of local activists opposing this environmentally destructive mining technique in each town and community.
+In 2017 a team of local cyclists, environmental activists and filmmakers embarked on an epic 9 day, 1100km journey across some of South Africa’s harshest and most beautiful landscapes to oppose hydraulic fracking in the Karoo.
+The Ride for the Karoo route, saw them visit 9 Karoo towns while traversing the mostly gravel roads that link passes to valleys to plains, where only the most resilient of life survives.

-Stay tuned for daily updates by Kirsten Wilkins @contestedspaces as she and the team gravel grind across this magnificent landscape, amplifying the voices of local environmentalists and digging deep for the right reasons.
+Kirsten Wilkins @contestedspaces shares some insights as she and the team gravel grind across this magnificent landscape, amplifying the voices of local environmentalists and digging deep for the right reasons.

 The drive up to Graaff Reinet from Cape Town built both excitement and anticipation.
 Knowing that we would be cycling all the way back, plus an additional 700km on gravel became real as the long road trip offered both thunder, dust devils and buffering winds.
 On day 1, a 5:30am start saw us heading into the hills of Graaff Reinet.
 Riding my first gravel grinding CX bike, a Niner BSB Duo3, I was blown away how this spectacular machine took on the bone shaking rattles of the Karoo’s best corrugations.
 As only one of two non-mountain bikes in our team of 12, she fared beautifully over Day 1’s 1900m of climbing and the undulating gravel all the way up the final climb to Nieu Bethesda where we were to spend the night.